nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Refactoring the initial code to work with students
 * Bugs appearing when editing start time and end time, where the end time must be after the start time.

-Our team worked together to overcome these challenges by having regular meetings and coordinating on messaging applications.
+Our team worked together to overcome these challenges by having regular meetings and coordinating on messaging platforms.

 ## **Appendix: Planned enhancement**